 Former Law Faculty Building

 The first building, dating from around 1604 and designed by Pierre Laurens and Esprit Boyer, was destroyed despite several attempts at restoration.
-The present building dates back to 1741 and was built by Georges Vallon.
-The façade features a colonnaded projection surmounted by a pediment decorated with the allegory of justice.
+The present building dates back to 1741 and is the work of Georges Vallon.
+The façade features a collonaded projection surmounted by a pediment decorated with the allegory of justice.

 Paul Cézanne was enrolled as a student there from 1858 to 1860.

 The Law Faculty moved out to a new location in 1950 and the building currently hosts the Institut d’Études Politiques (Sciences Po).

 A sacred place for thousands of years, the cathedral of Aix-en-Provence has become a religious landmark in the region.
 The imposing church features large proportions combining three styles of architecture (Romanesque, Gothic and Baroque) with a few elements taken from the Roman era.
 Today, Aix Cathedral is listed as a national monument and its location in the Old Town makes it one of the most visited in the Provençal town.

 Find out more about Aix Cathedral.